Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Introduction

-Here $\bar p$ is an adjoint state associated with the control $\bar u$; $\{ \bar y = \tau_i \} := \{x \in \overline\Omega \mid \bar y(x) = \tau_i \}$; $\sigma_i$, defined in \eqref{eq:sigma-i} below, stands for the jump of the derivative of $f$ in the singular point $\tau_i$; $\mathcal{C}({U}_{ad};\bar u)$ is a cone of critical directions defined as in \eqref{eq:critical-cone}; $S$ is the control-to-state operator determined later in \cref{sec:standing-assumption}; and $\Ha^d$ is the $d$-dimensional Hausdorff measure on $\R^N$ that is scaled as in \cite[Def.~2.1]{Evans1992}.
-These explicit establishments could play a significant role in showing the error estimates for the numerical approximation of \eqref{eq:P}; see, e.g. \cite{ClasonNhuRosch2022}.
+Here $\bar p$ is an adjoint state associated with the control $\bar u$; $\{ \bar y = \tau_i \} := \{x \in \overline\Omega \mid \bar y(x) = \tau_i \}$; $E_f$ is the set of non-smooth points of $f$ and determined in \eqref{eq:non-smooth-points} below; $\sigma_i$, defined in \eqref{eq:sigma-i}, stands for the jump of the derivative of $f$ in the singular point $\tau_i$; $\mathcal{C}_{L^\barr(\Omega)}({U}_{ad};\bar u)$ (depending on $\kappa$) is a cone of critical directions defined as in \eqref{eq:critical-cone}; $S$ is the control-to-state operator determined later in \cref{sec:standing-assumption}; and $\Ha^d$ is the $d$-dimensional Hausdorff measure on $\Rbb^N$ that is scaled as in \cite[Def.~2.1]{Evans1992}.
+These explicit formulas could play a significant role in showing the error estimates for the numerical approximation of \eqref{eq:P}; see, e.g. \cite{ClasonNhuRosch2022,ClasonNhuRosch2023_part2}.
 Such error estimates will be studied in a follow-up research work.
+The explicit formulation \eqref{eq:expclit-Q} for the curvature functional $Q$ is an improvement in comparison with the results obtained in \cite{ClasonNhuRosch2020,Nhu2021Optimization,ClasonNhuRosch2022}.
+There, \cite{ClasonNhuRosch2020,ClasonNhuRosch2022} and \cite{Nhu2021Optimization} considered, respectively, the curvature functional for quasilinear and semilinear elliptic problems.
+In \cite{ClasonNhuRosch2020,Nhu2021Optimization}, only the general definition of $Q$ was given and its explicit formulation was not established.
+In \cite{ClasonNhuRosch2022}, an explicit formulation for the curvature functional in the two-dimensional setting was stated by exploiting an analysis of level sets, where the domain $\Omega$ is required to be a bounded convex polygonal.
+In this paper, we shall formulate \eqref{eq:expclit-Q} in the $N$-dimensional setting with $N$ being any nonzero integer and in the case where the domain has a Lipschitz boundary only.
+In order to do this, in contrast to the approach employed in \cite{ClasonNhuRosch2022}, we will follow the technique from \cite{ChristofMeyer2019} (also \cite{WachsmuthWachsmuth2022} and \cite{ChristofWachsmuth2018}).
+We first prove \eqref{eq:expclit-Q} in the lower dimensional space and then validate it in a higher dimensional setting via using a standard partition-of-unity argument.
+Finally, for the study of stability as $\kappa \to 0$, we show in \cref{thm:stability-Lipschitz} that, under a quadratic growth condition for a local minimizer of $(P_0)$ ($\kappa = 0$), the optimal solutions to \eqref{eq:P} converge strongly and the rate of convergence is $O(\kappa)$.
+This result on the Lipschitz stability with respect to (w.r.t.) the sparsity parameter is new.